One of my favorite sayings is, "May you live in interesting times.”

 would agree.
 After six years on the road, I'm finally back home.

-Above center: And the enchanting Sol Duc Falls, also in Olympic National Park.
+Above left: And the enchanting Sol Duc Falls, also in Olympic National Park.

 Above right: Later that fall in Eugene, I watched a thrilling volleyball match between the